What's next: 16-year election cycle is due to end in 2024

 That may not be such a big difference, though.
 If Donald Trump runs again, he’ll be like an incumbent.
 Even out of office, he looms over the political landscape.
 He still dominates the Republican Party.

 Looking back, his presidency wasn’t good for Republicans.
 In 2018, they lost the House.
 In 2020, they lost the White House.
-On January 5 this year, they lost two Senate races in Georgia and lost the Senate — a huge political story that was overshadowed by the Capitol attack January 6.
+On January 5 this year, they lost two Senate races in Georgia and lost the Senate.

 But Republicans can take heart from another political cycle.
 They do well when they run against Democratic overreach.
 Reagan ran against the welfare state in 1980.
 Newt Gingrich & Co. ran against the Clintons’ healthcare plan in 1994.
 The Tea Party rose up against Obama and Obamacare in 2010.
 Trump ran against Obama and the Clintons in 2016.